 Complete a Free Case Evaluation form now

-Connect With Our Law Firm Today
+Connect With Our Auto Accident Lawyers Today

 Before you accept a quick settlement under pressure from an insurance company, get advice about your legal rights and potential remedies under state law.
 Our team can help you ensure that you request all potential forms of compensation and hold the right parties accountable.

-Our lawyers at Berger and Green can help you build a case for compensation stemming from your accident-related injuries.
+The truck lawyers at Berger and Green can help you build a case for compensation stemming from your accident-related injuries.
 While you focus your efforts on your healing and your family, we will concentrate on:

 - Investigating your accident